OPT004: Acute Eye Care 1

 - All topics covered by the module.

 How the module will be delivered

-This module is taught via 6 lectures (PowerPoint with audio), delivered Learning Central, the University's e-learning system, with supporting resources and references supplied.
-There are also 4 online sessions of guided case-based learning, allowing students to revise and apply their knowledge in a virtual setting.
+This module is taught via 9 lectures (Powerpoint with audio), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There is an introductory webinar with further sessions of guided online learning through discussions.
+This is a distance learning only module.